IAmStrong/Conways-Game-of-Life/README.md

-# Conways-Game-of-Life
+# Conway's Game of Life

-This project was implemented at the qualifying stage of the Web Development Championship - Dev Challenge 11.
+This project was implemented during the qualifying stage of the Web Development Championship - Dev Challenge 11.